kikofernandez/programmingfightclub/parts/preface.md

 programming.
 The second part explains each GRASP principle with examples from a case study and compare and contrast the benefits and the approaches of each language.
 The third part analyses real world, open source projects and localises the points where GRASP principles have been used.
+In the last Part, you can read the solution to the exercises proposed throughout the book.

 Part I: